-This section discusses several possible router algorithms for considering Quick-Start requests.
-We start with a basic algorithm that requires minimal state, and proceed to an Extreme Quick-Start algorithm that keeps per-flow state for approved Quick-Start requests.
+This section discusses several possible Quick-Start algorithms for routers to use when considering Quick-Start requests.
+We start with a basic algorithm that requires minimal state, and proceed to an extreme Quick-Start algorithm that keeps per-flow state for approved Quick-Start requests.
 It is desirable for routers to be able to process Quick-Start requests efficiently.
-At the same time, the Extreme Quick-Start algorithm explores the ability of an ideal router to selectively approve Quick-Start requests in order to maximize the use of Quick-Start bandwidth by end-nodes.
+At the same time, the Extreme Quick-Start algorithm explores the ability of an ideal router to selectively approve Quick-Start requests in order to maximize the use of Quick-Start bandwidth by the end-nodes.
 Extreme Quick-Start is introduced as a point of comparison and not as a proposal for the way routers should handle Quick-Start.